[tintuc] FAQ of hardfacing wear plate

 Applications of D100e hardfacing electrode

-D100e hardfacing electrode was suitable for hardfacing, repairing and refurbishing for equipments and machine at
+D100e hardfacing electrode was suitable for hardfacing, repairing and refurbishing for equipment and machine at

 - Cement plants